FREQUENTLY ASKED QUESTIONS

 I have identified an unmet need or innovation that doesn‘t fall into one of the five themes.
 What can I do?

-The NIHR HRC in Paediatrics and Child Health prioritises developing technology for child health and paediatrics across five key themes:
+The NIHR HRC in Paediatrics and Child Health prioritises developing technology for child health and paediatrics across five research themes:

-What happens once I’ve submitted a collaboration request form?
+What happens once I’ve submitted an innovation support request?

-Our process for submitted collaboration requests is detailed on our ‘Work With Us’ page.
+Our process for submitted innovation support requests is detailed in our guidance document on our ‘Work With Us’ page.

 FUNDING